 By providing the essential practical skills for transnational reporting, Cross-Border Collaborative Journalism encourages students of journalism and practitioners to undertake their own collaborative projects.
 It highlights the importance of this exciting new journalistic form to answering the defining questions of our time.

-List of Illustrations, Preface, Acknowledgements, Part I – Cross-border journalism - context and definition Chapter 1: Why embark on cross-border journalism?
+Preface, Acknowledgements, Part I – Cross-border journalism: context and definition Chapter 1: Why embark on cross-border journalism?
 History, context and pioneersChapter 2:What is cross-border journalism?
-The four characteristics and the seven steps of the work process Part II – The work process from idea to publication and beyond Chapter 3: Follow the story – or how to develop and select a cross-border idea Chapter 4:The journalist in the network society and the networking journalistChapter 5:Intercultural communication – or how to make even diverse teams work smoothlyChapter 6:Getting a cross-border research startedChapter 7:Pitching the cross-border wayChapter 8: Enriching each other: How to make the best of the research phase in a cross-border teamChapter 9:Adapting the findings to different audiences and to different types of mediaChapter 10:Fact-checking for cross-border publicationChapter 11:Opportunities and challenges: Legal and security considerations in a cross-border teamChapter 12: The day after publication – and the impact questionChapter 13:Understanding and using journalists’ networks to proceed to the next project Part III – Overall editorial tasks Chapter 14: Editorial coordination in cross-border teamsChapter 15:Burden or blessing - the finances of cross-border journalism Part IV – The meta-level: Studying cross-border journalism Chapter 16: Observing cross-border journalism – the analytical view of scholars, Index
+The four characteristics and the seven steps of the work process Part II – The work process from idea to publication and beyond Chapter 3: Follow the story: how to develop and select a cross-border idea Chapter 4:The journalist in the network society and the networking journalistChapter 5:Intercultural communication: how to make even diverse teams work smoothlyChapter 6:Getting cross-border research startedChapter 7:Pitching the cross-border wayChapter 8: Enriching each other: how to make the best of the research phase in a cross-border teamChapter 9:Adapting the findings to different audiences and to different types of mediaChapter 10:Fact-checking for cross-border publicationChapter 11:Opportunities and challenges: legal and security considerations in a cross-border teamChapter 12: The day after publication: the impact questionChapter 13:Understanding and using journalists’ networks to proceed to the next project Part III – Overall editorial tasks Chapter 14: Editorial coordination in cross-border teamsChapter 15:Burden or blessing: the finances of cross-border journalism Part IV – The meta-level: studying cross-border journalism Chapter 16: Observing cross-border journalism: the analytical view of scholars, Index